-ACCA urges SMEs to take control of their finances before the year ends
+ACCA Urges Smes To Take Control Of Their Finances Before The Year Ends

-(MENAFN- Sheila Tobias) The Association of Chartered Certified Accountants (ACCA) is calling on SMEs and individuals to take decisive action in reviewing and managing their finances as 2024 draws to a close.
+(MENAFN- Mid-East Info) The Association of Chartered Certified Accountants (ACCA) is calling on SMEs and individuals to take decisive action in reviewing and managing their finances as 2024 draws to a close.
 Against a backdrop of rising costs, fluctuating income, and increasing regulatory demands, conducting a robust year-end financial review is essential for maintaining resilience and positioning for success in 2025.

 ACCA's latest insights indicate that inflation and escalating costs remain top concerns for SMEs, with 58% highlighting these as their biggest challenges.
 The combination of global economic uncertainty and new regulatory demands, such as tax compliance and ESG reporting, further underscores the need for careful financial management at year-end.